-The Best Twitter Search Tricks - Digital Inspiration
+The Best Twitter Search Tricks

 Here’s a complete list of Twitter search operators that can help you perform more accurate searches on Twitter:

-from:BarackObama All tweets sent by a particular Twitter user
+from:BillGates - All tweets sent by a particular Twitter user.

-filter:verified cool OR amazing Only show tweets from verified Twitter accounts (with the blue tick)
+filter:verified cool OR amazing - Only show tweets from verified Twitter accounts (with the blue tick).

+iPhone near:NY within:10mi - Tweets sent by users within the 10 mile radius of New York containing iPhone.

-gangnam style filter:replies Only show tweets that are replies.
-You can use exclude:replies to remove @reply tweets from search results.
+gangnam style filter:replies - Only show tweets that are replies.
+You can use exclude

-gangnam style filter:retweets Only show tweets that are retweets.
-You can use exclude:retweets to remove RTs from search results.
+gangnam style filter:retweets - Only show tweets that are retweets.
+You can use exclude

-to:BarackObama -filter:links Tweets sent to @BarackObama but not containing any links
+to:BarackObama -filter:links - Tweets sent to @BarackObama but not containing any links.

-elections list:TIME/time-staff Search for tweets from users who belong to a particular Twitter list
+elections list:TIME/time-staff - Search for tweets from users who belong to a particular Twitter list.

-youtube.com min_faves:100 Tweets containing YouTube videos that are favorited by at least 100 users
+youtube.com min_faves:100 - Tweets containing YouTube videos that are favorited by at least 100 users.

-earthquake min_retweets:10 Tweets that have been retweeted at least 10 times
+earthquake min_retweets:10 - Tweets that have been retweeted at least 10 times.

 Also see: Twitter Archiver for Google Sheets

-iPhone near:NY within:10mi Tweets sent by users within the 10 mile radius of New York containing iPhone

-#foodrecipe lang:en Tweets sent in particular language (en = English)
+#foodrecipe lang:en - Tweets sent in particular language (en = English).

-YouTube good OR amazing OR awesome filter:links Tweets containing YouTube videos that are described as awesome or amazing
+YouTube good OR amazing OR awesome filter:links - Tweets containing YouTube videos that are described as awesome or amazing.

-#Emmys filter:images Show tweets for a particular hashtag but containing images
+#Emmys filter:images - Show tweets for a particular hashtag but containing images.

-Barack Obama filter:news Show only tweets that mention a keyword and contain links to news websites
+Coronavirus filter:news - Show only tweets that mention a keyword and contain links to news websites.

-from:john to:peter -RT Tweets from user @John that @mention user @Peter but exclude Retweets
+from:john to:peter -RT - Tweets from user @John that @mention user @Peter but exclude Retweets.

-family games filter:safe Filter tweets containing adult or potentially sensitive content
+family games filter:safe - Filter tweets containing adult or potentially sensitive content.

-tornado filter:media Show tornado tweets containing images or videos
+tornado filter:media - Show tornado tweets containing images or videos.

-music concert filter:native_video Show tweets that contain native video (uploaded inside tweet)
+music concert filter:native_video - Show tweets that contain native video (uploaded inside tweet).

 How to Find the Most Popular Tweets